πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Challenge 4: NULL-safe with short-circuit

-Write a function taking char *s that returns 1 when s is non-NULL and its first char is 'A'.
-Use && in the right order to avoid NULL deref.
+Write a function that takes a char *s and returns 1 when s is non-NULL and its first character is 'A'.
+Use && in the right order to avoid a NULL dereference.

 Challenge 5: count via comparison